AlgoLab/HapCHAT-experiments/README.md

     Then copy the `extractHAIRS` and `HAPCUT` binaries to some location that is on your `$PATH`.

+3. Install hapCUT2

+    TODO (very similar to above)

-3. Install Miniconda.
+4. Install Miniconda.
 Most of the remaining dependencies are available as packages in the [bioconda](http://bioconda.github.io/) Conda channel, for which we need conda.

         wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
         bash Miniconda3-latest-Linux-x86_64.sh